 Countries who are not part of the WTO -for example North Korea - are subject to much higher rates of duty and restrictions.

-Get a duty lower rate than most favoured nation rate
+Get a duty lower rate than most favour nation rate

-Preferential tariff rates that are granted under free trade agreements and for developing countries.
+Preferential tariff rates are possible via free trade agreements and for developing countries.
 Canada has trade agreements with most of world's major economies (with the notable exceptions being China and India).
 To qualify for preferential duty rates, the goods must meet the country of origin rules of the trade agreement.

 free trade vectorVerify the benefits Canada's Free Trade Agreements